 Superior Northwest is a suburban neighborhood (based on population density) located in Superior, Wisconsin.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Superior Northwest neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Superior Northwest neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
-73.6% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
-This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.0% of U.S. neighborhoods.
+63.2% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
+This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 97.0% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Superior Northwest is also pretty special linguistically.
 Significantly, 16.7% of its residents five years old and above primarily speak Polish at home.
 While this may seem like a small percentage, it is higher than 99.5% of the neighborhoods in America.